shuxiao9058/gps_logger/README.md

 gps_logger
 ==========

-a software can log gps info, code by VC.
+a software can log gps info, code with VC.